main State Processors

 To mutate the application states during POST, PUT, PATCH or DELETE operations, API Platform uses classes called state processors.
 State processors receive an instance of the class marked as an API resource (usually using the #[ApiResource] attribute).
 This instance contains data submitted by the client during the deserialization process.

-A state processor using Doctrine ORM is included with the library and is enabled by default.
+With the Symfony variant, a state processor using Doctrine ORM is included with the library and is enabled by default.
 It is able to persist and delete objects that are also mapped as Doctrine entities.
 A Doctrine MongoDB ODM state processor is also included and can be enabled by following the MongoDB documentation.

 However, you may want to: